Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Nov 23, 2020

-Since I've been doing a lot of criminal cases over the last 26 years and I seen the evolution of the jails and where we stand now, I thought it might be a good idea to give a little bit of information.
+Since I've been handling many criminal cases over the last 26 years and have seen the evolution of jails and where we stand now, I thought it might be a good idea to provide some information.

 Own Recognizance Release Due to Coronavirus